Snail51/Singularity/README.md

 ## Addendum:
 If you encounter significant performance issues, go to Singularity.cfg and change "BinaryBG = True" to "BinaryBG = False"

+If you are a MacOS user, you will need to execute Singularity through the terminal. cd into the directory where Singularity has been installed, into the /Singularity directory containing a directory called _internal as well as the Singularity executable, and the Config, then enter ./Singularity to launch.
+If you try to launch it through finder, the terminal window opens wherever your terminal usually starts, rather than running the program from within the proper /Singularity directory where it can reference its assets.